Kirkman/Sports-Stats/readme.txt

 Stats used on this door come from several sources:

-* The primary source is Erik Berg's xmlstats service: https://erikberg.com/api
+* The primary source is ESPN's undocumented public API.

-* I use the "nflgame" Python library by burntsushi to obtain game data.

-* I am scraping other NFL information, such as standings and stadiums, from NFL.com.
-Similarly, I scrape all NHL information from NHL.com.

 Within the scripts, I am using the js-date-format library by UziTech.